How to buy the best PC

 PC memory (Ram)

-Not to be confused with storage, memory is measured in ‘Ram’ and determines how much information your computer can store in its short-term memory (whilst hard drive storage represents its long-term memory).
+Not to be confused with storage, memory (Random Active Memory or ‘Ram’) and determines how much information your computer can store in its short-term memory (whilst hard drive storage represents its long-term memory).
 More Ram means quicker load times and smoother switching between programmes.
-4GB is the standard nowadays, with anything more being a bonus.

 PC ports and drives